darkrenaissance/darkfi/doc/src/dev/contribute.md

   [this commit](https://github.com/darkrenaissance/darkfi/commit/9cd9c3113eed1b5f0bcad2ee449ef926d0908d55).
 * **Python bindings:** Help ensure wider coverage and cleanup the Python bindings in `src/sdk/python/`.
     * The event graph could have Python bindings but involves some tricky part integrating Python and Rust async.
+    * Bindings for txs, calls and so on.
+Make a tool in Python for working with various contract params.
 * **Events System:** See the
   [event graph](https://darkrenaissance.github.io/darkfi/misc/event_graph/event_graph.html) system.
   We need extra review of the code and improvement of the design.
 This is a good submodule to begin working on.